Foxconn recruits NWTC students

 The company then announced plans to build innovation centers in other parts of the state.
 It purchased the Watermark Building along the riverfront in downtown Green Bay more than a year ago for that purpose.

-But as we reported just last week, little has been done with that project or similar ones around the state.
+, little has been done with that project or similar ones around the state.
 Green Bay development officials told us they're not concerned with the lack of progress and said Foxconn is paying taxes on the Watermark.

 In a statement to the Milwaukee Business Journal, Foxconn said its main focus right now is its Racine County plant.